AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/configure-base-output-location.md

 ---
 # Configure Base Output Location for publishing PDF

-Perform the following steps to configure the base output location for a native PDF preset or DITA-OT PDF:
+Perform the following steps to configure the base output location for a Native PDF or DITA-OT PDF preset:

 1. Open the Adobe Experience Manager Web Console Configuration page.